Policies

 IV.
 DATA SECURITY COORDINATOR

-The University has designated the Chief Information Security Officer (CISO), working together with the Data Security Information Response Team (DSIRT), to implement, supervise and maintain the WISP.
-See Appendix II for contact information for the CISO and DSIRT.
+The University has designated the Chief Information Security Officer (CISO), working together with the Chief Information Officer (CIO) and the Data Security Information Response Team (DSIRT), to implement, supervise and maintain the WISP.
+See Appendix II for contact information for the CISO, CIO and DSIRT.
 Together, they will be responsible for:

 1. Initial implementation of the WISP;